advanced-security/validate-secrets/README.md

 It can optionally notify the secret user if it is still valid, for some secrets.

+It will return 'valid', 'invalid' or 'error' for each secret.

+For secrets that don't have an "activity" state (e.g. identity numbers), they will either be 'valid' or 'error' for those that are not real secrets.

 > ⚠️ validation in most cases requires connecting to a cloud service to try the credential.
 You need to check the legal implications of this for yourself before using this tool.
 This is not legal advice.

 ## Installation